Find Your Target

 Don’t send an email and forget about it.
 There are many reasons why you may not receive an immediate response – message was stopped by firewalls; roles changed internally; traveling for business; looking for the most relevant person.
 Be sure to follow up.
 And make sure the person sending the package on behalf of the university will be available 3 months from now to answer questions from the company.
 Industry and the commercialization process may benefit from direct access to the inventor.

-Download these two sample toolkits and start hitting the bullseye.
+Download these toolkits and supporting materials and start hitting the bullseye.